scopplestone/testing/docs/userguide/010_installation.md

 ## Required Libraries

-For a list of tested library version combinations, see Section {ref}`100_appendix:Appendix`.
+For a list of tested library version combinations, see Chapter {ref}`100_appendix:Appendix`.

 ### Installing/setting up GCC